CARE International: 1949–1956: Transition out of Europe

-Although the organization's mission had originally been focused on Europe, in July 1948 CARE opened its first non-European mission, in Japan.
+Although the organization's mission had originally been focused on Europe, CARE opened its first non-European mission in Japan, in July 1948.
 Deliveries to China and Korea followed, which CARE described as aid to areas "implicated by WWII".
-In 1949 CARE entered the developing world for the first time, launching programs in the Philippines.
-Projects in India, Pakistan, and Mexico began soon after.
-1949 also marked CARE's first expansion into non-food aid with the development of "self-help" packages containing tools for farming, carpentry, and other trades.
-In 1953, because of its expansion to projects outside Europe, CARE changed the meaning of its acronym to "Cooperative for American Remittances to Everywhere".
+In 1949, CARE entered the developing world for the first time, launching programs in the Philippines, with projects in India, Pakistan, and Mexico beginning soon after.
+In the same year, CARE expanded into non-food aid with the development of "self-help" packages containing tools for farming, carpentry, and other trades.
+In 1953, as a result of its expansion to projects outside Europe, CARE changed the meaning of its acronym to "Cooperative for American Remittances to Everywhere".

-As Europe recovered economically, CARE faced the need to re-evaluate its mission: in 1955 several board members argued that with the European recovery CARE's mandate was finished and the organization should dissolve.
-Other Board members however felt that CARE's mission should continue albeit with a new focus on the developing world.
-In July 1955 the Board of Directors voted to continue and expand CARE projects outside of Europe.
+As Europe recovered economically, CARE faced the need to re-evaluate its mission: in 1955, several board members argued that CARE's mandate was finished with the European post-war recovery, and that the organization should dissolve.
+Other Board members, however, felt that CARE's mission should continue, albeit with a new focus on the developing world.
 Paul French, CARE's executive director at the time, resigned over the debate.
 New executive director Richard W. Reuter took over in 1955 and helped lead the organization in a new direction.
+In July 1955, the Board of Directors voted to continue and expand CARE projects outside Europe.
 Twenty-two of CARE's forty-two missions were closed, mostly in European countries, and efforts were concentrated on food distribution and emergency response in the developing world.
-In 1956 CARE distributed food to refugees of the Hungarian Revolution of 1956, and this would be among the last of CARE's operations in Europe for many years.
+In 1956, CARE distributed food to refugees of the Hungarian Revolution of 1956, which would be among the last of CARE's operations in Europe for many years.